primercuervo/Documentation_test/tutor07.rst

 ﻿########################################
-Basics of Digital Systems - Karnaugh map
+Basics of Digital Systems - Karnaugh Map
 ########################################

 This is a graphical method to simplify Boolean functions.
 It consists in grouping the terms of a truth table and to simplify it to use the fewer terms as possible.
 Let’s start with the OR function.

 f(a,b) = a + b

-Truth table
+Truth Table

 ===     ===     ==========
 a	b	f = a OR b